The first thing to do is know how much your property is worth and then agree what you want to sell it for.

 At The JNP Partnership we use our own website and branch space as well as both Rightmove and Zoopla property portals and social media websites such as Facebook and Twitter to present your property to the maximum number of potential buyers.

 5. Matching your home to the right person

 When we launch your property on to the market we immediately undertake a matching process with our comprehensive and qualified database of buyers.
-Our network of offices have a database of 1000's of interested buyers and we will contact anyone whose criteria match your home.
+Our network of offices has a database of 1000s of interested buyers and we will contact anyone whose criteria match your home.

 6. Showing your home

 We can help you to prepare your home by offering guidance or access to approved maintenance contractors.
 We are very happy to accompany everyone who wants to view your home.